 We are required under section 20(1)(c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-The Code of Audit Practice requires us to report to you our conclusion relating to proper arrangements.
 We are not required to consider, nor have we considered, whether all aspects of the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.

-We have undertaken our work in accordance with the Code of Audit Practice, having regard to the guidance issues by the Comptroller and Auditor General in April 2021.
+We have undertaken our work in accordance with the Code of Audit Practice, having regard to the guidance issued by the Comptroller and Auditor General in December 2021.

-Matters on which we are required to report by exception under the Code of Audit Practice we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014;
+Matters on which we are required to report by exception under the Code of Audit Practice